kokmok/plugin.video.nfogen/README.md

 # kodi-tvshow-nfogen
-A kodi addon to easily add tvshows to library
+A kodi addon to easily add tvshows to library.
-This was made to let family to create basic but correct nfo files to be sure kodi will find tvshow and add it to library
+This was made to let family to create basic but correct nfo files to be sure kodi will find tvshow and add it to library.

 ## install
-download zip here and install from zip, or cone the repo in the kodi's addon directry, restart kodi and go to "My addons" and enable "nfogen"
+download zip here and install from zip, or clone the repo in the kodi's addon directry, restart kodi, go to "My addons" and enable "nfogen"

 ### How it works
 1. don't mess your files.
-THe filesystem works well like that :
+The filesystem works well like that :
 -  tvshows (video source directory)
    - tvshow S[seasonNum]
-     -  episodefile (you have to ensure the episode number is in the name (ex: Yakari.E01.mkv )
+     -  episodefile (you have to ensure the episode number is in the name (ex: Yakari.E01.mkv ) (also works with Yakari.1.[otherInfo.]mkv)
 2. Open addon
 3. Go to the tvshow season directory click ok
 4. Write the show name (give attention to well name your show)